Robert-OBrien1/2143---Object-Oriented-Programming/Assignments/H03/README.md

 ### Robert O'Brien
 ### Description:

-This is a snipet of a blackjack game.
+This is a snippet of a blackjack game.
 The purpose of this assignment is to fix a swap method in the hand class.

 ### Files